Keyboard shortcuts

 )

 Here COA_LATTICES[i] is the stable id of lattice i — not a re-derivation.
-Likewise COA_ORGANISMS[j] is the stable id the standalone organism j publishes in its own handshake.
-Confluences are referenced by their own fingerprint.
+Likewise COA_ORGANISMS[j] is the stable id the standalone organism (or composite organism) j publishes in its own handshake.
+Composite organisms are referenced by their own fingerprint just like any other organism.
 Builder’s lattice identity is:

 LATTICE(i) = blake3("builder|" || instance_name || "|chain=" || chain_id)